Community Engagement & Projects Mentors

 a passion for working alongside Aboriginal communities in remote regions.
 The

-successful candidate will contribute to training programs, community development
+successful candidates will contribute to training programs, community development

 projects, and provide one-on-one support to maximize participant engagement and